Translational and Clinical Pharmacology (TCP), the official journal of the KSCPT since 1993, publish 4 issues per year.

-Manuscripts are generally reviewed by two reviewers.
-Usually authors will receive an editorial report within one month of receipt of the complete manuscript to the editorial office.
-The final decision rests with the TCP.
+Manuscripts are generally reviewed by at least two expert reviewers.
+Usually, authors will receive an editorial report within one month of receipt of the complete manuscript to the editorial office.
+The final decision rests with the editor of TCP.
 Any appeal against the editorial decision must be made within 2 weeks of the date of the decision letter.
-Manuscripts invited by editors are reviewed internally by editors.
+Manuscripts invited by editors can be reviewed internally by editors and/or external reviewers.
 Conflicts of interests of reviewers and editors as well as those of authors are to be declared for each article (See the “Principles and Policies of Transparency” of TCP)

 The corresponding author must verify that the manuscript has been approved by all authors, has not been previously reported, and will not be submitted elsewhere while under review by the TCP in the cover letter.
 If any preliminary or related report other than an abstract has been published or submitted, or is in consideration of publication, a copy must accompany the submission.